gurdeepbajwa/portfolio-website/README.md

 # My Portfolio Website (2020)

-Created using HTML, CSS and soon to be adding JS, PHP and more.
+Created using HTML, CSS and soon to be adding JS, and more.